* Dow hits 14,000 for first time since Oct 2007

 * Google shares briefly touch all-time high before retreating

 * Dell shares jump; sources say its near buyout deal

-NEW YORK, Feb 1 U.S. stocks climbed to five-year highs on Friday in the wake of jobs and manufacturing data that showed the economy's sluggish recovery is still on track.
+NEW YORK, Feb 1 (Reuters) - U.S. stocks rose to five-year highs on Friday after jobs and manufacturing data showed the economy’s recovery remains on track.

-The Dow industrials rose to 14,000 for the first time since mid-October 2007 and the S&P hit its highest since December that year.
-The S&P advanced 5 percent in January, its best start to a year since 1997 and is now just about 60 points away from its all-time intraday high of 1,576.09.
+The Dow industrials rose above 14,000 for the first time since mid-October 2007 and the S&P touched its highest since December of that year.
+The S&P advanced 5 percent in January for its best start to a year since 1997 and is now just about 60 points away from its all-time intraday high of 1,576.09.

 Analysts attributed the market’s robust showing so far this year partly to a deluge of cash flowing into equities.

 Investors poured $12.7 billion into U.S.-based stock mutual funds and exchange-traded funds in the latest week, concluding the strongest four-week flows into stock funds since 1996, data showed on Thursday.